 Land use and development management alternatives include regulations and policies that could reduce the risk of storm damages to existing development in high risk areas and reduce development pressure in those areas.
 At-risk areas generally include areas vulnerable to flooding, erosion or both.
-The reformulation study process developed land management recommendations for the study area which are applicable to the FIMP Project Area addressed by this coastal storm risk management project.
+The reformulation study process developed land management recommendations for the study area which are applicable to the Fire Island study area addressed by this coastal storm risk management project.

-An examination of the with-out project conditions in the study area noted that the existing collection of land use regulations has inefficiencies in addressing development and redevelopment in these at-risk areas, particularly in areas vulnerable to erosion.
-This analysis identifies the extent to which features implemented under this project could change the effectiveness of these regulations.
-The following sections present a summary of the land-use regulations, the additional challenges and opportunities inherent with the different alternatives, and recommendations that could be implemented as part of a floodplain management plan to more effectively address the development and redevelopment concerns in the hazard areas.
+An examination of the with-out project conditions in the study area noted that the existing collection of land use regulations is ineffective in addressing development and redevelopment in these at-risk areas, particularly in areas vulnerable to erosion.
+Conceivably, some alternatives implemented under this project could exacerbate this problem.
+The following sections present a summary of the land-use regulations, the additional challenges and opportunities inherent with the different alternatives, and recommendations to more effectively address the development and redevelopment concerns in the hazard areas, and a summary of how the reformulation advances efforts to remove development from high risk areas through acquisition and adaptive management.

-State and local governments have authorities and responsibilities for managing risk that should be utilized in coordination with the jointly implemented storm risk management efforts.
+State and local governments have authorities and responsibilities for managing risk that should be utilized in coordination with federal storm risk management efforts.
 The FIMP project will not eliminate all flood risks so additional measures by other public sector and private interests are necessary to help achieve resilience.
 Mechanisms available to local interests to better understand and reduce risk include comprehensive land use plans, Local Waterfront Revitalization Programs (LWRPs), and local Hazard Mitigation Plans, to name a few.
-Other land-use management regulations, discussed below, are measures that could be implemented in a Floodplain Management Plan (FPMP) to reduce risk to development in high hazard areas or reduce development pressures in those areas.
+Other land-use management regulations, discussed below, are recommended to reduce risk to development in high hazard areas or reduce development pressures in those areas.